wbazant/markerAlignmentsPaper/paper.md

 Our basic experiment is to simulate reads from each taxon in the reference and then map it back to the whole reference.
 Most reads map correctly - overall, average precision and recall are both 95.1%, and adding the MAPQ >= 30 filter increases precision to 99.7% while decreasing recall to 91.7%.
 To convey the same information with a differently calculated statistic: 8% of the reads map with MAPQ < 30 and 46.2% of those are incorrectly mapped, while among reads with MAPQ >= 30, only 0.3% are incorrectly mapped.
 Most misses are near misses: 89% of reads that do not map back to a sequence of their species map within the correct genus.
 Average MAPQ value among correct mappings is 36.1, among near misses 5.2, and 4.4 among other misses.
-For MAPQ >= 5, precision and recall are TODO.
+For MAPQ >= 5, precision and recall are 99.0% and 96.0%.